weaversa/cryptol-course/labs/CRC/CRC.md

 CRC G fill post rib ro M =
     zero //if R should be reversed, then reverse R, else return R where
-    R      = zero //modulus of fill' ^ M'' and G, and don't forget to XOR post M'     = zero //reflect the input bytes, if necessary, and then join the bytes into a bitvector M''    = zero //extend M' with n zero bits fill'  = zero //extend fill with (m*8) zero bits (so that fill' matches the type of M''
+    R      = False //modulus of fill' ^ M'' and G, and don't forget to XOR post M'     = False //reflect the input bytes, if necessary, and then join the bytes into a bitvector M''    = False //extend M' with n zero bits fill'  = False //extend fill with (m*8) zero bits (so that fill' matches the type of M''
 ```

 Here is a definition of CRC32, using the parameterized `CRC` function.